Elvincth/db-project/auditing-monitoring-course/monitoringAndAlerting/step1.md

 Download plusin for restoring all sample data
 ![Image](./assets/plusinDownload.png)

-Then, upload sample data into the wordpress
+Then, upload sample data(customers' data) into the wordpress

 ![Image](./assets/uploadFile.png)